evilmarty/ha-eufy-security/README.md

 # Eufy Security integration for Home Assistant

+**Update** This is a fork off of [@nonsleepr](https://github.com/nonsleepr/ha-eufy-security)'s implemenation.
+It adds more supported devices and includes more information about each device.
+This is in part because of a fork of [@FuzzyMistborn](https://github.com/FuzzyMistborn/python-eufy-security) and [@keshavdv](https://github.com/keshavdv/python-eufy-security)'s library.

 At this moment, this repo simply extracts [@bachya](https://github.com/bachya)'s [PR for Home Assistant](https://github.com/home-assistant/home-assistant/pull/28443) which uses [@FuzzyMistborn](https://github.com/FuzzyMistborn)'s package [`python-eufy-security`](https://github.com/FuzzyMistborn/python-eufy-security).

 ## Installation